 Wood is a fiber composite material which exhibits structure at many different length scales.
 Many properties of wood, such as its excellent mechanical properties, are attributed to this hierarchical structure.
 Wood is also an abundant renewable resource.
 A focus of current research is thus to develop new material concepts from wood, yielding bio-based materials and products with improved properties or even new functionality.
 Examples of possible applications range from textiles and personal care products, via fire-retardant insulation materials and cellulose-based 3D printing, to smart window panes and electronics applications.

-|Beam Size||Depends on mode of operation.|
+|Beam Size||μm to mm at the sample, depending on mode of operation.|

-|Time Scales||Depends on mode of operation.|
+|Time Scales||ms to hours, depending on mode of operation.|

-|Samples||Wood-based materials, soft matter.|
+|Samples||Hierarchical materials; wood-based materials, soft matter.|

 MAX IV & partners poised to innovate life science sector

 MAX IV Laboratory, together with Science for Life Laboratory (SciLifeLab) and the European Spallation Source ERIC (ESS), form the joint Science Hub InfraLife, Infra Access for Life Science Sweden.
 Recently launched, InfraLife supports Sweden’s national investments in large-scale research infrastructure through dynamic facilitation and access to cutting-edge technology, data science, and active industry-enabling collaboration, outreach,